izhekova/devops/README.md

 `vagrant up`

+This will install:

-This will install MondoDB server with version of mongodb: `2.6.12`
+* MondoDB server with version of mongodb: `2.6.12`

-The other server will be installed with:
+* Errbit application server with:
+- Nginx
-Gem version:
+- Gem version: `2.4.8`
-`2.2.5`
-Ruby inition version:
-`2.0.0`
-Ruby updated version:
+- Ruby version: `2.1.9`
-`2.1.0`
-Errbit application
+- Errbit application

+* After successfull installation, the application server can be accessed at http://192.168.10.2 from the vagrant host.